mff-uk/sparqless/docs/configuration.md

 }
 ```

+There are other mandatory options, and so the recommended usage
+is with the `SPARQLessConfigBuilder`, which specifies sane defaults.
+You can then use the builder to configure individual options
+as required, allowing you to leave some mandatory options
+as their defaults.

 It is also very highly recommended to configure a `logger`, since it is
 very helpful to know what exactly is happening, since the bootstrapping
 process can take a very long time.
 The logging framework of choice
 is [winston](https://github.com/winstonjs/winston), so you are free to
 pass in any winston logger.
 However, if you want a sensible default,
 you can use the `DEFAULT_LOGGER` exposed by SPARQLess.
+Again, the `SPARQLessConfigBuilder` uses this default logger automatically.

 ## Specialized configuration

 The remaining configuration values are more specialized,
 and they affect individual components of SPARQLess.

-All of these options have sane default values, so it is
+All of these options have sane default values when used with
+the `SPARQLessConfigBuilder`, so it is
 recommended to first try not defining them (and thereby
 using the defaults).
 If you find that you want to adjust
 the behavior of SPARQLess afterwards, then you can